The Dishonorable Opposition

 Quote: You’ll understand.
 Once you pass through the gates, your senses will be opened.
 You’ll smell the reek of the rotting wounds, hear the voices under the skin of the earth.
 You’ll see the truth about the world when the illusion is torn away.
 Come and dance with us.
 You’ll understand.

-82 responses to “The Dishonorable Opposition”
+82 thoughts on “The Dishonorable Opposition”

-I love Fomori powers and am overjoyed to hear the book will actually be able to serve as a functional make-a-fomor toolkit.
+1. I love Fomori powers and am overjoyed to hear the book will actually be able to serve as a functional make-a-fomor toolkit.
 Overjoyed I say.

 On the subject of gigantic honkin’ stats for big nasty spirits, speaking as someone with a lot of experience having explored the upper boundaries of the power chart in another fine White Wolf game: